Keeres/Dialysis-Nutrition-Tracker/README.md

 ## Installation

 1. Clone or download the repository to your computer.
-2. Open the project folder and open Pitch Perfect.xcodeproj using XCode
+2. Open the project folder and open DialysisNutrionTracker.xcodeproj with XCode in Swift 2.3
 3. Run using either an iPhone device or simulator.
 Be sure the XCode is up to date

 ## Usage